ChampPG/DotFiles/Manjaro/Readme.md

 ~/.zsh_plugins.txt
 ```
 # TODO
-Add themes to repo for easy install
+1. Add themes to repo for easy install
+2. Make an install for all applications